twilson63/tech-talks/currying.md

 # Partial Application

 Partial Application is similar to currying, it is a function that will accept one or more arguments and if all the arguments are not supplied, it will return a function looking for the rest of the arguments.
 If all the arguments are supplied it will run the function.

+---

+# Partial Application Example

 ```js
 function add_three(a,b,c) {